RMI-PACTA/workflow.aggregate.loanbooks/README.md

 [^1]: IEA (2008) Energy efficiency indicators for public electricity production from fossil fuels, IEA Information Paper, OECD/IEA, July 2008

-Then in the next step the conversion to common units of primary energy across sectors is made.
+Then in the next step the conversion to common units of primary energy across the three respective sectors mentioned is made.
 The conversion factors ($F$) are taken from the [IEA World Energy Balances 2022](http://wds.iea.org/wds/pdf/WORLDBAL_Documentation.pdf) publication and the [IEA Unit Converter](https://www.iea.org/data-and-statistics/data-tools/unit-converter).

 The output in Mtoe for $a$ company $c$ in sector $b$ with conversion factor $F$ is: